Fabio-html/Website_Fabio_Gampl/src/blog/The Secret For Creating Consistently Without Forcing It.md

 Psychological survival starts when we feel our self-worth, social mask, or belonging is in danger.

-It’s the panic when your idea gets ignored
+It’s the panic when your idea gets ignored.

 It’s the shutdown after posting your art online and getting silence.